UNINETTSigma2/documentation/development/debugging.md

 by setting watchpoints on variables.
 It is also efficient for debugging of memory errors and leaks, and diagnostic problems like deadlocks.

-Totalviw works with C, C++ and Fortran applications, and supports OpenMP and several MPI implementations including Open MPI and Intel MPI.
+TotalView works with C, C++ and Fortran applications, and supports OpenMP and several MPI implementations including Open MPI and Intel MPI.

 <h4 id="debugging-startingTotalview">Starting Totalview</h4>